ting-hsuan-chen/TEgenomeSimulator-open/README.md

                         Maximum copies of TE family (default is 10).
   -n MINCP, --mincp MINCP
                         Minimum copies of TE family (default is 1).
+  --maxidn MAXIDN       The upper bound of mean sequence identity to be sampled for each TE family (default is 95; i.e. 95 percent).
+  --minidn MINIDN       The lower bound of mean sequence identity to be sampled for each TE family (default is 80; i.e. 80 percent).
+  --maxsd MAXSD         The upper bound of standard deviation of mean identity to be sampled for each TE family (default is 20).
+  --minsd MINSD         The lower bound of standard deviation of mean identity to be sampled for each TE family (default is 1).
   -c CHRIDX, --chridx CHRIDX
                         Chromosome index file if mode 0 is selected.
   -g GENOME, --genome GENOME